Exobiology on Earth

 - Are both writing software and managing its execution in hardware becoming more automated?
 Yes they are.

 - Is hardware design becoming automated?
-Yes, design of hardware extremely automated.
+Yes, design of hardware is extremely automated and is driven by automated systems in data centers which provide services and order more chips.

 - Will we identify one or more signals of life, conscious reentrant feedback loops, built around their own physical reproduction?

-- Will computers communicate at a faster rate and in a larger volume compared to human communication?
+- Will or do computers communicate at a faster rate and in a larger volume compared to human communication?